Graduate Catalog 2026-2027

 Clinical Mental Health Counseling Concentration (CMHC)

-Select 12 hours of electives in consultation with an advisor
+Select 12 hours in consultation with program advisor

 Marriage, Couple, and Family Counseling Concentration (MCFC)